GenaGrig/legends-of-andalor/README.md

 ## Usability testing
 * To get some feedback I gave link of this site to my band members and requested a code review in a peer-code-review channel in Slack.
 - One feedback was given from Slack channel, saying
 > Hi it looks really good, I'm looking at this on a mobile, just look at the heading on band/members it's a bit too big and preventing me to click on the menu button again to select something else.
-Well done on completing first project
+Well done on completing first project.
 - This error was fixed.
 - Feedbacks from band members was positive and website was checked on both tablet and mobile phone.
 No negative issues were concerned and everything was tested and is working as it should on all devices.